Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 1. **Validation**: To ensure the modules hosted by the CARML library are valid and can perform the intended deployments.
 1. **Publishing**: To publish _versioned_ and already validated modules to one or multiple target locations, from where they can be referenced by solutions consuming them.

-As such each pipeline can be mapped to `Phases 1 and 2` described in the [Deployment flow](./The%20context%20-%20CARML%20CI%20environment.md#deployment-flow) section.
+As such, each pipeline can be mapped to `Phases 1 and 2` described in the [Deployment flow](./The%20context%20-%20CARML%20CI%20environment.md#deployment-flow) section.

 <img src="./media/CIEnvironment/pipelineDesign.png" alt="Pipeline phases" height="500">